oasis-tcs/openc2-jadn/jadn-v2.0.md

 # 6 Serialization and Data Formats

-Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-core-types).
+Applications may use any internal information representation that exhibits the characteristics defined in [Section 4](#4-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must:
 * Specify an unambiguous serialized representation for each JADN type